Story and Photography by Ruffwear Ambassador Maria Christina Schultz

-I returned my favourite book of dog stories to the Colonial Village Elementary School Library, only to check it back out again immediately.
+Week after week, I returned my favorite book of dog stories to the Colonial Village Elementary School Library, only to check it back out again immediately.
 I was addicted to stories of sled dogs, police dogs, guide dogs, and more.
 I couldn’t have a dog then, but nothing could stop me from reading every dog book I could find.

 When Riley was five, we took on a new outdoor hobby: Stand up paddleboarding!
 I loved the idea of being on the river with him.
 When our board arrived, I unrolled it in the living room, inflated it, and went right to work training Riley.